CVE-2026-10834: CWE-73 External Control of File Name or Path in WP Travel Engine

 Technical Summary

-CVE-2026-10834 is an external control of file name or path vulnerability (CWE-73) in the WP Travel Engine WordPress plugin versions prior to 6.8.1.
-The plugin does not properly validate the source of a user-supplied profile image path before moving the file.
-Authenticated users with subscriber-level permissions or above can exploit this flaw to relocate arbitrary files within the WordPress uploads directory into their own profile-image path, causing the original media to be removed and potentially disrupting site content.
+CVE-2026-10834 is a path manipulation vulnerability in the WP Travel Engine WordPress plugin versions prior to 6.8.1.
+The plugin does not properly validate the source path of a user-supplied profile image before moving the file.
+Authenticated users with subscriber-level permissions or higher can exploit this to relocate arbitrary files within the WordPress uploads directory into their own profile-image path.
+This action removes the original media files from their locations, which can disrupt site content that relies on those files.
+The vulnerability is classified under CWE-73, indicating external control of file name or path.
+No official patch or remediation level has been confirmed in the provided data.

 Potential Impact